Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Introduction

 \section{Introduction}

-An important recent achievement in condensed matter physics is the discovery of a new class of materials, Topological Insulators (TI), whose bulk is insulating, while the boundaries conduct current in a quasi-ideal way \cite{Hasan2010,Qi2011,Ando2013}.
-In particular, the 1D edges of 2DTIs realize the Quantum Spin Hall (QSH) state \cite{Kane2005,Bernevig2006}, where current is carried dissipationlessly by two counter-propagating ballistic channels with opposite spins, forming a helical edge state.
+An important recent achievement in condensed matter physics is the discovery of a new class of materials, topological insulators (TIs), whose bulk is insulating, while the boundaries are conducting \cite{Hasan2010,Qi2011,Ando2013}.
+In particular, the 1D edges of 2DTIs realize the quantum spin hall (QSH) state \cite{Kane2005,Bernevig2006}, where current is carried dissipationlessly by two counterpropagating ballistic channels with opposite spins, forming a helical edge state.
 This opens many possibilities, ranging from dissipationless charge and spin transport at room temperature, to new avenues for quantum computing.
-Among the recent additions to the TI classification, Second Order Topological Insulators (SOTIs) \cite{Shindler2018,Xie2021} are n-dimensional crystals exhibiting n-2 topological states.
+Among the recent additions to the TI classification, second order topological insulators (SOTIs) \cite{Shindler2018,Xie2021} are $n$-dimensional crystals exhibiting $(n-2)$-dimensional topological states.
 In particular, 3D SOTIs have insulating bulk and surfaces, but topologically protected, one-dimensional helical “hinge” states.
 1D helical states have been evidenced in several systems in 2D such as HgTe quantum wells \cite{Konig2007}, monolayer WTe$_2$ \cite{Fei2017,Wu2018}, or TaIrTe$_4$ \cite{Tang2024} and in 3D systems such as crystalline bismuth \cite{Murani2017,Schindler2018b}.
 Unfortunately, the expected topological protection has turned out to be less robust than anticipated, notably due to the existence of conduction in the bulk and surface, or charge puddles \cite{Weber2024}.
-This complicates the fundamental study of the edge states, and motivates the search for different TIs with a reduced contribution of the non-topological bulk states.
-Among newly discovered TIs, Bi$_4$Br$_4$ appears to be a very promising material, with a large bulk gap ($\gtrsim 200$ meV), and strong experimental indications of a SOTI character.
+This complicates the fundamental study of the edge states, and motivates the search for different TIs with a reduced contribution of the nontopological bulk states.
+Among newly discovered TIs, Bi$_4$Br$_4$ appears to be a very promising material, with a large bulk gap ($\gtrsim 200$ meV) \cite{Zhou2014,Zhou2015,Hsu2019,Tang2019,Yoon2020,Han2022,Lin2024}, and strong experimental indications of a SOTI character \cite{Noguchi2021,Yang2022,Zhong2025,Zhao2023} .